bn4t/verteilzentrum/README.md

 - `-config <config file>` - The location of the config file to use.
 Defaults to `config.toml` in the working directory.
 - `-datadir <data directory>` - The location where all persistent data is stored.
 Defaults to the working directory.

+# Contributing
+Feel free to send patches to me@bn4t.me or to open pull requests on Github.

 # License
 This project is licensed under the GPL version 3 and later.
 See the [LICENSE](LICENSE) file.